feslima/metacontrol/docsrc/source/gui/sampling_tab.rst

 ==========================

-This panel defines how are you going to supply the DOE data to metacontrol: Using your simulation file (recommended) or loading an *.CSV file (this is a auxiliary feature).
+This panel defines how are you going to supply the DOE data to metacontrol: Using your simulation file (recommended) or loading an *.CSV file (this is an auxiliary feature).
 For the first case, you are going to use the Sample Assistant from *Metacontrol*:

 .. _sampling_assistant: